heyoka/faxe-docs/docs/nodes/python.md

      * `handle_batch(self, batch_data`) -> batch_data is a list of dicts (points)
 * the callbacks need not return anything except for the options method
 * to emit data the method `self.emit(data)` has to be used, where data is a dict or a list of dicts
+* All fields of data-item going in and out of a custom python node are placed under the root-object `data`.

 A custom python node is used with an `@` as node sign instead of `|` in dfs!